Managing and deploying containerized applications

 - In the installation wizard, select the container image that should be used to start your application and complete the wizard, by providing the desired configuration regarding environment variables, volumes and network ports.

 The internal DNS name of your container will be derived from the name of the container.
-For example, if you create a container named My container
+For example, if you create a container named My container, the internal DNS name will be my-container.
+You can observe the internal DNS name in the UI after the container has been created.

 To deploy a container using Terraform, you can use the following example: